 3. Collect Wildflowers.
 Personally, I would rather have a bouquet assortment of wildflowers than expensive roses every day.
 My youngest daughter planted a small bed of wildflowers along the side of our house and we look forward to their return every year.

 4. Fly a Kite.
 I had this on our list in March--and I am returning it for April.
 There is just something so cool about getting that kite up and flying.
 I am not entirely giving up on a homemade kite--but, it is looking like I may be searching the garage for some kite survivors from years past.
+These kites claim to be "easy" to fly, so we may add these to our next Amazon order!

 5. Go on a Spring Scavenger Hunt.
 I used to create scavenger hunts for every single birthday party when the kids were younger!
 Make a quick list of fun spring themed items to find--and make it extra fun by make it a selfie scavenger hunt so that you take a ton of pictures to help you remember the activity!

 6. Start Some Seeds in Cups.
 My youngest daughter loves gardening and planting.
 Through her efforts, we have wildflowers and usually a few crops of lettuce, spinach, radishes and green onions!
 This year, I am hoping to inspire her to work on an herb garden to complement her love for cooking!
+We have a basil plant that is growing wonderfully, so hopefully we can add more plants this month!

 7. Have a Picnic.
 Even if it is just a picnic of lunch meat sandwiches and chips, a picnic is still fun for the kids!
 Take a hike and pack a picnic lunch or break the same old/same old and take a picnic out into the back yard.

 8. Bake a Cheesecake.
 National Cherry Cheesecake Day is in April, you know?
 Not that you really need an excuse for cheesecake!
-I have never baked a cheesecake.
+I have never baked a "real" cheesecake.
 I have always made no-bake cheesecake desserts--or something like these Cheesecake Stuffed Strawberries.
 Hopefully, I can accomplish a homemade, baked cheesecake this month!

 9. Have a Family Game Night.
 Easter weekend and spring break week usually give families some downtime.
 Even when we travel for Spring Break, I take along a bag of board games to give us a night "off" from the hustle and bustle of wherever we are visiting.
 My girls enjoy trivia games, but, we often break out a deck of playing cards, a checker board or Yahtzee too!

 11 Volunteer at an Animal Shelter.
 Spring kittens and puppies will be hitting those busy animal shelters soon.
 We volunteered at a local rabbit shelter--and I quickly discovered that I am apparently severely allergic to bunnies.
-The girls loved the bunny experience and have returned a few time--but, we will be returning our efforts to cat shelters or our local shelter that homes dogs and cats this month.
+The girls loved the bunny experience and have returned a few times--but, we will be returning our efforts to cat shelters or our local shelter that homes dogs and cats this month.
 Volunteering is a great way to teach the kids responsibility, learn animal care skills--and, maybe, find a new family pet too.

 12. Play in the Rain.
 Playing in the rain--and even in the mud--with some puddle splashing and lots of giggles is always fun.
 April rains give a lot of opportunity for this activity if you take advantage of it!